 SaaS Customer Success is a rapidly growing field and lately, there has been a huge demand for Customer Success Managers (CSMs).
-According to Linkedin, Customer Success Manager is the third most promising job of 2018.
+According to Linkedin, Customer Success Manager is the top emerging job with 34% annual growth.
+Infact, it is in top 15 roles internationally as per a report published by LinkedIn.
 Though many of you have started looking out actively for SaaS customer success roles, like all job profiles, no matter how good you might be, it is NOT meant for everyone.

 So how do you decide whether SaaS customer success is right for you or not?